Kubernetes-Tutorialz/kind-kubernetes-play/README.md

 kind-worker3         Ready    <none>          24h   v1.25.3
 ```

+## Reference
+I have used the oficial documentation from Kind to create my environment.
+Please, make sure you visited the [Kind documentation](https://kind.sigs.k8s.io/).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.